abirharrasse/Assortment-Optimization/README.md

 # A Comprehensive Study of Assortment Optimization with Substitution and Uncertainty: Introducing a Machine Learning Heuristic

 Welcome to this Assortment Optimization repository!
 This project showcases the outcomes of my internship where we focused on solving *assortment optimization* challenges using machine learning (ML) techniques.
 The primary aim was to enhance retail assortment planning by addressing *assortment-based* and *stock-out-based substitutions*, while also incorporating *stochastic modeling* for robust decision-making.
+This is the code repo for the [Comprehensive Study of Assortment Optimization with Substitution and Uncertainty paper](https://hal.science/hal-04182275)

 ## Key Features